Jump to section:

 Can model-based reflex agents learn?

-Ans: Model-based reflex agents update their internal models but don't change their decision-making rules.
-They improve their environmental "maps" but continue following the same rules.
-For example, a robot vacuum updates its spatial map when furniture moves but doesn't independently develop new cleaning strategies.
-According to DeepMind, true learning requires additional architectural components.
-Many systems like Ruh.AI's platform combine model-based agents with learning components for both responsiveness and adaptation.
+Model-based reflex agents update their internal models (what they know about the environment) but don't autonomously modify their decision-making rules (how they respond).
+A robot vacuum updates its spatial map when furniture moves but doesn't independently develop new cleaning strategies.
+According to DeepMind, true learning—where systems autonomously improve decision strategies—requires additional architectural components.

 What are the 4 components of model-based reflex agents?

-Ans: According to Stanford's AI curriculum, the four components are:
+According to Stanford's AI curriculum, the four components working in continuous perception-action loops are:

 When should you use model-based reflex agents?